Teklad/tuxproc/README.md

 # tuxproc
 An external process memory library for Linux

-### Disclaimer

-This repository was forked and as such the [original documentation](https://teklad.github.io/tuxproc/class_tux_proc_1_1_process.html) is likely outdated, please refer to the commented code for reference.

 ### Description

 This library is designed to make use of `process_vm_readv` and `process_vm_writev` easier when working with external process memory on Linux.

+Please refer to the commented code for reference.

 ### Building